DSW-DWA/Algorithms/README.md

-# Algoritms
+# Algorithms
-University lab works
+Laboratory work of the University course of Algorithms